What is a Postal Service Mail Sorter, Processor, and Processing Machine Operator?

 The states with the most job growth for Postal Service Mail Processing Machine Operator are Utah, Texas, and Connecticut.
 Watch out if you plan on working in Pennsylvania, Ohio, or Oklahoma.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Postal Service Mail Processing Machine Operator
+Postal Service Mail Processing Machine Operator Salary

 The typical yearly salary for Postal Service Mail Sorters, Processors, and Processing Machine Operators is somewhere between $35,230 and $60,110.